pnnl/MantisShrimp/README.md

 This will launch a flask webapp server accessible from any webrowser by navigating to localhost:5000.
 The webapp has a simple interface that allows you to enter any astrometry one-at-a-time and returns a visualization of the PDF of redshift as well as the cutouts from PanSTARRs, WISE, and GALEX at those coordinates.

 ## Querying the webapp via API
 Once the Webapp is running locally, you can actually ignore installing Mantis Shrimp and simply query an API at the WebApp address.
-While PNNL runs the Mantis Shrimp server (Before September 2025) you can also query the API at that address as well.
+PNNL will host a WebApp that you could query against; however, that app will be temporary (ends in September 2025).
+Users who want stability should consider deploying the server locally to query against a static address or perform the full installation.

+To perform a query of the WebApp you can use the Python requests library
 ```python
 import requests